Paris, France: Itinerary Ideas for a 3-day Visit

 Day One: Iconic Landmarks and Urban Exploration

 Kick off your adventure with a day filled with art, history, and stunning views.
 Start your morning at the Louvre, home to some of the world’s most famous masterpieces.
-With over a million pieces of art, it’s impossible to see everything, but focusing on highlights like the Mona Lisa and Venus de Milo is a great way to make the most of your visit11.
+With over a million pieces of art, it’s impossible to see everything, but focusing on highlights like the Mona Lisa and Venus de Milo is a great way to make the most of your visit.
 Plan to spend 2 to 3 hours here to soak in the vast history and culture.

 After the Louvre, take a leisurely walk through the Tuileries Garden.
 This serene green space is the perfect spot to relax and enjoy the outdoors.
 Stroll along the tree-lined paths, admire the fountains, and maybe even grab a coffee at one of the garden’s charming cafés.
 It’s a refreshing break before your next adventure.